Please approach this article honestly, because it’s something we all need to do. Regardless of how difficult it is.

 To finish, I’d like to tell you a story that sums up my beliefs fairly well.

-On my last day working with a 12-year-old boy who had severe autism and epilepsy, we took him to a restaurant.
+On my last day working with a 12-year-old autistic boy who had profound learning difficulties and epilepsy, we took him to a restaurant.
 (For those interested, he was the nonverbal boy from point #1 in ‘Five ways to damage autistic children without even knowing’.)
 I knew I was really going to miss him after that day.

 So when he had a full-on seizure at the restaurant and we had to call an ambulance, the mood suffered a bit.
 And whereas I did exactly what I was trained to do, and I stayed perfectly calm throughout the whole event, there was a level of personal concern.
 I deeply cared about this kid.